 Movements, home ranges and social organisation

 Usually Apennine Chamois move from a high-elevation summer range to a lower-elevation winter range.
-Size of home range is variable depending on population density, winter conditions, and forage availability and quality.
+Size of home ranges is variable depending on population density, winter conditions, and forage availability and quality.
 Older males and females are dominant over younger individuals.
 Herd size is highly variable, largely dependent on population density.
 [16]

 Status